maranqz/gofactory/README.md

 ### Options

-- `-b`, `--blockedPkgs` - list of packages, where the structures should be created by factories.
-By default, all structures in all packages should be created by factories, [tests](testdata/src/factory/blockedPkgs).
+- `--packageGlobs` - list of glob packages, which can create structures without factories inside the glob package.
+By default, all structures from another package should be created by factories, [tests](testdata/src/factory/packageGlobs).
-    - `-ob`, `onlyBlockedPkgs` - only blocked packages should use factory to initiate struct, [tests](testdata/src/factory/onlyBlockedPkgs).
+    - `onlyPackageGlobs` - use a factory to initiate a structure for glob packages only, [tests](testdata/src/factory/onlyPackageGlobs).

 ## Example